Logo

 Steps of animation

 By default, any animation is made of at least two steps.
-The more steps you add, the more complex the animation gets.
+The more steps you add, the more complex your animation gets.

-Click on a step to configure it.
+To configure it, click on it.
 To duplicate, delete or copy/paste the settings of any step, open its context menu by clicking on the ellipsis icon.

 Move